PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 3
 ![Page 3](images/page-03.png)

-PAKA!
-The cat says "Miaow!"
+CAT!
+The cat says "Meow!"

 **Ask:** Can you purr like a cat?